popphp/pop-http/README.md

 The Curl Multi-Handler is a special use-case handler that allows for multiple parallel/concurrent requests to be made at the same time.
 Each request will get its own `Client` object, which will be registered with the multi-handler object.
-The simpliest way to configure a multi-handler object would be:
+The simplest way to configure a multi-handler object would be:

 ```php
 use Pop\Http\Client;